The Sustainable Fashion Movement in Canada (and Beyond)

 Sustainable fashion now

-There are now more than 100 designers in Canada, from coast to coast, who have in some way embraced the sustainable fashion movement.
-Fashion Takes Action has worked with more than 80 designers, 400 apparel businesses, and continues to collaborate with academics, NGOs, hold conferences, and create programs.
+There are now more than one hundred designers in Canada, from coast to coast, who have in some way embraced the sustainable fashion movement.
+Fashion Takes Action has worked with more than eighty designers, four hundred apparel businesses, and continues to collaborate with academics and NGOs, hold conferences, and create programs.
 As sustainable fashion has evolved over the past twenty years, so too has its definition.
 Capsule wardrobes, up-cycling, slow fashion, organic materials, repurposing, fair trade, vintage, locally made, waste consciousness, and natural dyeing are now just some of the terms used in conjunction with eco-fashion.